 The changes made to P-1 during this period were relatively small.
 The cockpit visor was again increased, and from the aircraft No. 3483 they again switched from celluloid to triplex.
 On the port side in both cabins made bags for revolvers.
 Devices were now only Soviet.
 Optical riflescopes OP-1 (“Aldis”) and redundant annular gearboxes-5, rear-view mirrors and new radio stations of ERO were installed on parts of the machines.

-From the middle of 1929, only domestic M-1 motors were installed on the P-5.
-The Liberty import did not stop, but they were now reworked for use on tanks.
-In March, 1929 on M-5 plant number 24 revealed the burning of the pistons.
-The reason was that the bottom of the piston of the Soviet engine was thinner than the original "Liberty".
-After that, and we began to produce pistons with a thickened bottom.
+From the middle of 1929, only domestic M-1 engines were installed on the P-5.
+The import of the Liberty did not stop, but they were now being redesigned for use on tanks...
+In March 1929, pistons were burned out at the M-5 plant number 24.
+The reason was considered that the piston crown of the Soviet engine was thinner than that of the original Liberty.
+After that, we began to produce pistons with a thicker bottom.

 With 1930, the aircraft was produced only in two versions: a near reconnaissance spotter and a training aircraft.
 Functions of the light bomber and army reconnaissance were now assigned to the P-5.